 You can mix toner with hair dye.
 If you are not a hairstylist, avoid this at-home dying method.
 Mixing toner with hair dye requires extensive knowledge of how to mix the two while adhering to the proper ratios.

-Toner works the same on natural hair too.
-It will not dye it, but you might notice a slight color change due to the toner working its magic on your unwanted tones.
+Toner works the same on natural hair.
+It cannot lighten hair or significantly darken it but you might notice a slight color change due to the toner working its magic on your unwanted tones.

 Hair dye is not the same as a toner.
-Hair dye will alter the color of your hair.
-Toner will help even out your hair color after a coloring service or remove unwanted tones on natural hair.
+Hair dye can permanently alter the color of your hair.
+While toner will help even out your hair color after a coloring service or remove unwanted tones on colored or natural hair.

 Here are a couple of guidelines to follow when picking the color for you: